 See, told you it was simple!

-For some, this might be too simple — but I promise you, it is pretty effective if you get in the habit of doing it on a regular basis.
+For some, this might be too simple — but I promise, it is effective if you get in the habit of doing it on a regular basis.

-It’s amazing how much more expensive and less necessary things seem when you consider how much time you would need to spend working just to pay for it!
+It’s amazing how much more expensive and less necessary things seem when you consider how much time you would need to spend working just to pay for them!